AdobeDocs/experience-manager-cloud-service.nl-NL/help/sites-cloud/authoring/features/components-console.md

 * **Documentatie**

-   Als de ontwikkelaar documentatie voor de component heeft verstrekt, zal het op het **Documentatie** lusje verschijnen.
-Als er geen documentatie beschikbaar is, zal het lusje van de **Documentatie** niet worden getoond. <!-- If the developer has provided [documentation for the component](/help/sites-developing/developing-components.md#documenting-your-component), it will appear on the **Documentation** tab.
+   Als de ontwikkelaar documentatie voor de component heeft verstrekt, zal het op **Documentatie** tabel verschijnen.
+Als er geen documentatie beschikbaar is, zal **Documentatie** tabel niet worden getoond. <!-- If the developer has provided [documentation for the component](/help/sites-developing/developing-components.md#documenting-your-component), it will appear on the **Documentation** tab.
 If there is no documentation available, the **Documentation** tab will not be shown.-->

    ![Componentdocumentatie](/help/sites-cloud/authoring/assets/components-console-documentation.png)